 Security & Vulnerability Disclosure

-Avaplicity, Inc. ("Avaplicity") is committed to protecting the security, integrity, and availability of our website and iOS app (the "Services").
+Avaplicity, Inc. ("Avaplicity") is committed to protecting the security, integrity, and availability of our phone-first call workflows, website, optional web or iOS surfaces, and related services (the "Services").
 This page describes our security posture at a high level and how to responsibly disclose security issues to us.

 Contact